 Each boxed set includes miniatures for an elite unit, that are available to purchase separately, away from the boxed set.
 The boxed sets also include scenery that is also available to purchase separately.

 The boxed sets include updated Kill Team core tactics cards for that faction, along with the tactics cards from Elites and also exclusive tactics cards.
-They also include a narrative mission for the scenery/Kill Team and a scenery related tactics card.
+They also include a narrative mission for the scenery/Kill Team and scenery related tactics cards.

 There is a narrative booklet included with details of the named Elite Kill Team and also custom faction tokens.